 Listen out for Lung cancer

 Lung cancer is the leading cause of cancer-related deaths in Australia, however if detected early survival rates can be doubled.
-The Cancer Institute NSW has developed a new public education campaign to increase awareness of the key symptoms of lung cancer and encourage people, irrespective of their smoking status, to see their doctor if they experience any of these symptoms.
+The key message of the campaign is for people to know the symptoms of lung cancer and to see their doctor if they experience any of these symptoms, no matter if they are a smoker or non-smoker.

 Listen out for lung cancer